computerline1z/codemap/README.md

 This button starts the Codemap tracing.
 before you press this button, make sure setup break-points where you wan to trace the binary. if you press this button again, Codemap will pause. to resume, press the button again.
+You must pause the Codemap to see accurate result.
+If you don't pause, some trace information can be buffered and not showed in browser screen.

 ### ALT-2 : Set Function BP